 Many factors can cause a person to wake up with a racing heart, including stress, sleep deprivation, sleep apnea, and changes in blood sugar levels.

-Anxiety and stress levels can trigger the release of hormones in the blood that raise heart rate.
+Anxiety and stress can trigger the release of hormones in the blood that raise the heart rate.
 Statistics suggest that around 31% of heart palpitation cases may be due to a mental factor such as stress, anxiety, or internal conflict.

-Blood sugar levels can affect heart rate.
+Blood sugar levels can affect a person’s heart rate.

-One symptom of high blood glucose, or hyperglycemia, is a rapid heart rate.
-For people with diabetes, consuming sugary foods before a nap or before bed may cause them to wake up with their heart racing.
+A rapid heart rate is one symptom of high blood sugar (hyperglycemia).
+For people with diabetes, consuming sugary foods before a nap or before bed may cause them to wake up with a racing heart.

 Some experts say that caffeine consumption can increase heart rate.
 Caffeine is present in coffee, tea, soda, and some medications.